 Harvey AI gets a lot of coverage.
-It's used at Allen & Overy, Linklaters, and several other large international firms.
-The coverage is genuine, it's a well-built product.
-But "used by Magic Circle firms" is also a description of the target market, and if you're not in that market, it's worth understanding what that means for you.
+It was the exclusive launch partner for A&O Shearman (then Allen & Overy) in early 2023, has since signed up the majority of the AmLaw 100, and in March 2026 raised at a reported US$11bn valuation.
+But "used by AmLaw 100 firms" is also a description of the target market, and if you are not in that market, it is worth understanding what that means for you.

 What Harvey actually is